-- The program's supervisors incorporate institutional policies and procedures in the development of strategies for recruitment, selection, professional development, supervision, performance planning, succession planning, evaluation, recognition, and reward of personnel. - The program's supervisors consult with institutional HR personnel to access and receive education and training that influence successful performance of personnel. - The program's supervisors work with personnel to develop plans for scholarship, leadership, and service to the profession and institution.
+- Minimum requirement to meet substandard: Display how the program's director incorporates data and information in decision-making. - Additional information about the substandard: - The program's leaders provide management and supervision, lead strategic planning and program advancement; incorporate sustainable practices in the design of programs, services, and facilities; advocate for representation in strategic planning processes at departmental, divisional, and institutional levels. - Program supervisors incorporate institutional policies and procedures in the development of strategies for recruitment, selection, professional development, supervision, performance planning, succession planning, evaluation, recognition, and reward of personnel. - The program's supervisors consult with institutional HR personnel to access and receive education and training that influence successful performance of personnel. - The program's supervisors work with personnel to develop plans for scholarship, leadership, and service to the profession and institution.

-6.3 Strategic Planning
+6.2 Strategic Planning

-- Strategic planning processes support ongoing assessment activities that improve student learning, development, and success. - Strategic planning processes develop, adapt, and improve programs and services in response to the needs of changing environments, populations served, and evolving institutional priorities. - Strategic planning processes result in a vision and mission that drive short- and long-term planning.
+- Minimum requirement to meet substandard: Provide the strategic plans for the past three years. - Additional information about the substandard: - Strategic planning processes support ongoing assessment activities that improve student learning, development, and success. - Strategic planning processes develop, adapt, and improve programs and services in response to the needs of changing environments, populations served, and evolving institutional priorities. - Strategic planning processes result in a vision and mission that drive short- and long-term planning.